LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 especially for working with materials like vocabulary that can be handled in

 short chunks of time.
-However, they are often used in environments that include other distractions,
+However, they are often used in environments that

 The importance of this topic was captured in the volume CALL Environments